-Tarnishing will happen quickly when the jewelry comes into contact with skin creams, perfume, sulphur, salty air, hairspray, chlorine and acidic skin ph.
+Tarnishing will happen quicker when the jewelry comes into contact with creams, perfume, sulphur, salty air, hairspray, chlorine and acidic skin ph.
 Sunlight can cause silver to tarnish as well.
 The amount of tarnish is dependent on the skin and the habits of the wearer.
 Tarnishing is not a sign of poor quality.

-There are a few other things you may try when looking for ways to prevent your sterling silver jewelry from tarnishing.
+There are a few other things you may try when looking for ways to prevent your sterling silver jewelry from tarnishing:

 Store jewelry with chalk: If you throw a few pieces of chalk in with your sterling silver, the chalk will absorb the moisture and help prevent tarnishing.

 Use silica packs: When you buy new clothing or shoes, sometimes you’ll find silica packs in with them.
 Hold onto these and toss them in your jewelry box.
 They’re great for absorbing moisture!

 Anti-tarnish cloths: Lining your jewelry box with anti-tarnish cloths is a great idea.
 These cloths absorb sulfur and moisture from the air and are usually chemically treated to prevent tarnish.

 Wear it often: Believe it or not, your skin’s natural oils will help keep silver jewelry shiny.

 If you’re looking at a piece of jewelry that is darkened or appears dirty, then your silver has tarnished; but, there’s no need to neglect this piece or get rid of it!

 This bangle just needed some tarnish removal- do you see the spot where it was polished?